SushanShakya/tif_chunker/README.md

 ### 💡If you have access to AI and can Vibe Code dont shy on using them, can give brownie points

 ---
+> [!IMPORTANT]
+> **This challenge is not a test of what you know—it's a window into how you work.** Any submission, even partial work or exploratory attempts, is valuable.
+We want to see your existing skills in action: how you approach problems, what tools you reach for, and how you apply your current knowledge to real-world challenges.
+Don't hesitate to submit even if your solution is incomplete—effort and thinking process matter more than perfect results.
+---

 ## 📊 Data